LOCATION: Lafayette, California | ZONE: 9b

 PLANT MATERIAL | Agavaceae, Anacardiaceae, Asteraceae, Asparagaceae, Cactaceae, Crassulaceae, Cupressaceae, Fagaceae, Geraniaceae, Grossulariaceae, Lamiaceae, Myrtaceae, Poaceae, Proteaceae,

-A curated modern design, working with a mostly monochromatic palette of silver, white and frosty blues, punctuated by deep burgundy and black.
-New addition highlights include a variety of serene cool hues in the form of Agave, Artemisia, Kalanchoe, and Senecio, among other rare beauties.
+A curated modern design in a mostly monochromatic palette — silver, white, frosty blue, occasionally punctuated by deep burgundy and black.
+Cool, serene tones: Agave, Artemisia, Kalanchoe, Senecio, and other rare beauties.

-After a decade of experimental (and limited) landscaping at rented houses, I’d gratefully been presented with the opportunity to go deeper.
-Before moving into a newly purchased home, there were plants to be transplanted.
-The plants were moved before the furniture.
-I selfishly dug up a Leucadendron argenteum I had planted at our last Eichler home and brought it with me… only to confirm that they, in fact, do not like having their roots disturbed.
-I popped in some Aeoniums I’d brought along with me and started daydreaming about how I could make this space beautiful.
+After a decade of experimental (and limited) landscaping at rented houses, I’d finally been given the chance to go deeper.
+The plants moved before the furniture did.
+I selfishly dug up a Leucadendron argenteum from our last Eichler and brought it along — only to confirm that they really don’t like having their roots disturbed.
+I tucked in some Aeoniums I’d brought with me, and started daydreaming.

-There is always something… but I am grateful to have this space and it inspired me to make a career change.
-The coolest part about being a landscape designer is having so many ideas for palettes + spaces and being able to do all of them eventually/hopefully in some form.
-The spaces outside our homes are extensions of our interior spaces.
-Living in California amplifies this idea.
+This garden is what inspired the career change.
+The coolest part of being a landscape designer is having so many ideas for palettes and spaces, and getting to realize them eventually — somewhere, somehow.
+The spaces outside our homes are extensions of the rooms inside.
+Living in California amplifies it.